DNS settings with Sitejet

 Setting up the correct SPF TXT Records

-If you are using a contact form on the website, you need to check, if a SPF record is set up correctly.
+If you are using a contact form on the website, you need to check if an SPF record is set up correctly.
 Imagine an email server gets an email that seems to be from your domain.
 How can that receiving server make sure that the sending email server is authorized to send emails from your domain?
 Enters the SPF record.
 A Sender Policy Framework (SPF) record is a TXT DNS record that includes a list of the servers that are authorized to send emails from your domain.
+If you are feeling unsure about this topic, please get in touch with us via the Community or emailing to the support.

 The standard would be: v=spf1 mx -all